zyme-xd/discordcaptcha/README.md

 ## Setup procedure
 DiscordCaptcha requires NodeJS 8.0+.
 Install it <a href="https://nodejs.org/en/download/package-manager/">here</a>.<br />
-To install all required NPM-Modules, run `npm install`.<br/>
+To install all required npm modules, run `npm install`.<br/>
 Get your Bot Token from <a href="https://discordapp.com/developers/applications/me">this page</a>.

 ## Verification procedure
-When joining, the user is supposed (if everything was set up correctly) to only be able to send messages in a verification channel.
+When joining, the user is supposed to (if everything was set up correctly) only be able to send messages in a verification channel.
-It is recommended to add a short message to the channel (topic, ...) so that new users know what to type next.<br/>
+It is recommended to add a short message to the channel (topic, ...) so that new users know what to do next.<br/>
-After typing `!verify` (`!` represents the prefix, can be changed in the config file), the bot will send the user a direct message.
+After typing `!verify` (`!` represents the prefix, can be changed in the config file), a captcha is sent to the user.
 In that message there is an image that shows 6 letters/numbers.<br/>
-The user is then supposed to send `!verify <captcha>` in the verification channel and will be assigned a role.
-That role should have send and view messages permissions for all other channels.
+The user is then supposed to send `!verify <captcha>` in the verification channel(\*) and will be assigned a role, which will grand the user permissions to send messages in other channels.
+> \* Captcha can also be sent in direct messages

 ## Config File Explanation
 If you have trouble writing the config file, try [dccg](https://github.com/y21/dccg).
+It guides you through every property key.<br/>
+You can also take a look at the bottom of this page for an example config file
 > A key refers to the name of the property: `"key": "value"`

 ##### config#token